 Once USCIS approves your Form I-129F, they will send an approval notice to the mailing address(es) you provided on your form.

-After you receive the notice from the U.S. embassy/NVC, the foreign fiancé needs to complete the State Department’s online DS-160 form (the “Online Nonimmigrant Visa Application").
-The DS-160 is the actual K-1 visa application.
-When you complete this form online, you need to print the confirmation page.
-Printing the confirmation page is very important because you will need to send it to the embassy and bring it to your visa interview.
+Once you receive the notice from the NVC, you need to complete the State Department’s online DS-160 form (the “Online Nonimmigrant Visa Application”).
+This is the actual K-1 visa application.
+After you complete this form, you need to print the confirmation page.
+This is very important because you will need to send the confirmation page to the embassy and bring it to your visa interview.